A Mighty Fortress

 A Steady Hand

-The struggle for independence was won on the backs of the soldiers.
-But those soldiers needed leaders who were steady—militarily, politically, and spiritually.
+The fight for independence was won by the soldiers.
+But those soldiers needed dependable leaders—militarily, politically, and spiritually.
 Leaders they could trust.
-It is the nation’s good fortune to have enough of those leaders to remain steadfast during an eight-year struggle.
-John Peter Gabriel Muhlenberg was one of those essential leaders.
-Neither a “bad-ass” nor flashy, his steady hand helped shape the moral, ideological, military, and political foundations of the nation.
+Luckily, the nation had enough of those leaders to stay strong during an eight-year struggle.
+John Peter Gabriel Muhlenberg was one of those vital leaders.
+Neither a “bad-ass” nor flashy, his steady hand helped build the moral, ideological, military, and political foundations of the country.
 He died at Grey’s Ferry outside Philadelphia on October 1, 1807.
-He is a little-known first patriot today but was arguably the most prominent German-American of the era.
+Though little known today, he was arguably the most prominent German-American of his time.

 ![]() |